wiz0u/WTelegramClient/FAQ.md

 This difference is important to understand.
 Please [read about the Terminology in ReadMe](README.md#terminology).

 You typically get the error `CHAT_ID_INVALID` when you try to call API methods designed specifically for a `Chat`, with the ID of a `Channel`.
-All API methods taking a `long api_id` as a direct method parameter are for Chats and cannot be used with Channels.
+All API methods taking a `long chat_id` as a direct method parameter are for Chats and cannot be used with Channels.

 There is probably another method achieving the same result but specifically designed for Channels, and it will have a similar name, but beginning with `Channels_` ...